DaniAGonzalez/Database-Management/README.md

 3)Queries on Clean File:
 Additional queries are performed on the preprocessed Final_clean file.

-4) Queries on Netflix dataset
+4)Queries on Netflix dataset
    Queries on Netflix dataset and the respective PDF reports.

-4)Technologies Used:
+5)Technologies Used:
 Languages: SQL, Python
 Databases: SQLite, PostgreSQL
 Libraries: Pandas, NumPy

-5)Data Science Cycle:
+6)Data Science Cycle:
 Data extraction
 Data preprocessing and cleaning
 Queries and analysis

-6)How to Use:
+7)How to Use:
 Clone the repository.
 Load the data into your SQL environment.
 Execute the queries to obtain results and analyses.